MileHacker Logo

 Jinan sits in the west-central part of Shandong Province, positioned strategically at the northern foot of the majestic Mount Tai and on the southern bank of the Yellow River.
 This place results in a diverse natural setting, from rolling hills to the north to fertile plains in a southerly direction.
 The city's topography is largely flat in its central areas, gradually rising to the south with the foothills of Mount Tai, including its famous Qianfo Mountain.

 The defining geographical feature of Jinan is its main karst landscape.
 Underground limestone formations form a vast network of subterranean rivers and reservoirs.
-This geological structure permits rainwater from the southern mountains to filter through the rock, appearing as more than 100 natural springs throughout the city.
+This geological structure permits rainwater from the southern from the mountain range to filter through the rock, appearing as more than 100 natural springs all over the city.
 These springs are the lifeblood of Jinan, maintaining a relatively stable temperature year-round.
 This natural water supply shaped the urban area's development and continues as a central part of its identity.

 Historical Roots